Table of Contents

 How They Work

-Both modafinil and adrafinil (once it has been metabolized) increase wakefulness by acting on the amygdala and hypothalamus regions of the brain.
-This action bumps the output of orexin (also called hypocretin), a molecule neurons use to communicate and that is directly responsible for regulating wakefulness.
+Both modafinil and adrafinil (once metabolized) increase wakefulness by acting on the amygdala and hypothalamus regions of the brain.
+This action bumps the output of orexin (also called hypocretin).
+That’s a molecule neurons use to communicate and is directly responsible for regulating wakefulness.
 Levels of the neurotransmitter norepinephrine also go up because of the same action.
 Norepinephrine, often known as noradrenaline, is an organic chemical which boosts alertness and focuses attention.

 The nootropic properties of adrafinil and modafinil come from the stimulation of glutamate receptors and the prevention of glutamate breakdown.
 Glutamate is a neurotransmitter which cells use to talk to each other.
-The improved communication translates to better overall cognitive functionality, and more specifically, better focus, memory, and speed of recall of stored information.
+The improved communication translates to better overall cognitive functionality.
+More specifically, expect better focus, memory, and speed of recall of stored information.

-There is a third way in which adrafinil and modafinil achieve their effects, and that is by making more dopamine available for the brain to use.
+There is a third way in which adrafinil and modafinil achieve their effects.
+They stimulate dopamine production, making more available for the brain to use.
 Dopamine, another neurotransmitter, is typically associated with creating pleasure responses and improving the mood.
 The more of it is kicking around, the better you feel.
-But dopamine also has a lesser know effect of increasing alertness, which in this case works synergistically with the higher levels of noradrenaline I talked about a bit earlier.
+But dopamine also has a lesser know effect of increasing alertness.
+In this case, that effect works synergistically with the higher levels of noradrenaline I talked about a bit earlier.

 The way in which eugeroics like modafinil and adrafinil make more dopamine available differs from other mainstream stimulants.
 Amphetamines and the like produce more dopamine by stimulating its release.
 That can be a dangerous game to play.
 Eugeroics, on the other hand, prevent dopamine from being removed from your system.
 This more indirect method is a lot less intrusive and more gradual in nature.
 It is also what makes adrafinil and modafinil a lot less potentially addictive than traditional stimulants.